 - Non-EU citizens may have to show proof of private health insurance when applying for their visa, to give evidence they can pay for medical care and assistance.
 Once they have arrived in Italy, though, the registration with the SSN is mandatory.

-Write us to share your experience, look for Where Milan on social media.
+Write to us to share your experience, look for Where Milan on social media.

 Which hospital should I go to?